cncf/techdocs/assessments/0011-keda/keda-analysis.md

 ### SEO, Analytics and site-local search

-***TBD***

 **Analytics:**
-* Is analytics enabled for the production server?
+* Analytics is enabled for production server.
-* Is analytics disabled for all other deploys?
+* Analytics is disabled for all other deploys.
-* If your project used Google Analytics, have you migrated to GA4?
-* Can Page-not-found (404) reports easily be generated from you site analytics?
-Provide a sample of the site's current top-10 404s.
+* The website runs on the new Google Analytics (GA) 4.
+* 404 reports are collected and tracked using GA4.

 **Indexing and Search:**
-* Is site indexing supported for the production server, while disabled for website previews and builds for non-default branches?
+* Production site is well indexed.
-* Is local intra-site search available from the website?
+* Local intra-site search available from the website.

-* Are the current custodian(s) of the following accounts clearly documented: analytics, Google Search Console, site-search (such as Google CSE or Algolia)
+**Account custodians**
+* There are no records showing the different account custodians; nothing listed on `MAINTAINERS.md` and no `OWNERS.md` found.

 ### Maintenance planning